Assessment of map quality

 The density of subnational irrigation statistics can be obtained by calculating the arithmetic mean of the size of the subnational units.
 However, there are some countries where irrigation is concentrated in some small subnational units while in other very large subnational units of the same country there is no or very little irrigation.
 To avoid that large subnational units without significant irrigation have a negative impact on indicator A, the size of each subnational statistical unit is weighted by the irrigation density in the subnational unit relative to the irrigation density in the entire country:

 where IND_Acountry is the average weighted size of the subnational units in the specific country (ha), areacountry is the surface area of the country (ha), irridensadm is the irrigation density in subnational unit adm (-), irridenscountry is the irrigation density in region the country (-), n is the number of subnational units in the country, irareaadm is the irrigated area in subnational unit adm (ha) and areaadm is the surface area in subnational unit adm (ha).

-The second indicator (IND_B) was developed to give an estimate on the density of geospatial information used to assign irrigated area to specific cells within the sub-national units.
-IND_B was computed as the fraction of irrigated area that could be assigned to specific grid cells by using geospatial records on the position and extent of known irrigation projects.
+The second indicator (IND_B) was developed to give an estimate on the density of geospatial information used to assign area equipped for irrigation to specific cells within the sub-national units.
+IND_B was computed as the fraction of irrigated area that could be assigned to specific grid cells by using geospatial records on the position and extent of known irrigation schemes.
 Higher values of IND_B indicate a better map quality.